<?xml version="1.0" encoding="UTF-8"?>

 <image:loc>https://foodphoto.ai/blog/covers/uber-eats-photo-requirements-guide-2025.webp</image:loc>

-<image:title>Uber Eats Photo Requirements: Sizes, Crops, and Quick QA</image:title>
+<image:title>Uber Eats Photo Requirements (2026): Sizes, Crops, and Quick QA</image:title>

-<image:caption>A practical Uber Eats photo guide: recommended sizes, clean-crop rules, and a simple QA checklist so your menu photos look sharp on mobile.</image:caption>
+<image:caption>Uber Eats photo requirements for 2026: recommended sizes, safe-crop rules, and a quick QA checklist so your menu photos stay sharp on mobile thumbnails.</image:caption>

 </image:image>